billbuchanan/csn09112/week08_test/README.md

 <img src="https://github.com/billbuchanan/csn09112/blob/master/zadditional/top_csn09112.png"/>

+You will answer the questions with either fixed answers, short explainations or with multiple choice.
 The test is a closed book test, and  runs within the lab time.

+Time for test: 1 hour 15 minutes

 # Background